Simultaneous predictive bands for functional time series using minimum entropy sets: Experiments

+In our experiments, we set $\varphi_k(t) = \sqrt{2}\sin(\pi (k-1/2) t)$ and draw $\zeta_k$ from different sources.
+First, we use a standard Gaussian distribution that yields the operator $\Gamma_{\epsilon}$ which is an approximation of the covariance of a Wiener process $\min (t, s)$ if we set $\lambda_k = (\pi (k-1/2))^{-1}$.
+The other two choices are obtained by modifying the random source only.
+We draw $\zeta_k$ from a Laplace and an Exponential distribution, respectively.
+In both cases $E(\zeta_k) = 0$, and we fix the variances to be 2 and 4 for the Laplace and Exponential, respectively.
+We introduce these random sources to mimic heavy-tailed and asymmetric noise structures.
+With some language abuse, we refer to them as Wiener, Laplace and Exponential random sources.
+These experiments show that the predictive band remains effective if the prediction method is well-chosen.
+Finally, the real data set evaluates the efficiency of the proposed approach when the model assumptions are uncontrolled.

+\paragraph{Sample sizes} We consider five scenarios with different sample sizes generated at $64$ equally spaced time points in the interval $T = [0, 1]$.
+At each Monte Carlo iteration, we simulated a functional time series of length $1051 (=50+1000+1)$, we drop the first $n_b = 50$ functions (burn-in period) and save the last one for testing purposes.
+Using the remaining functions, we select the last $N = \{50, 100, 250, 500, 1000\}$ to conform the different sample sizes of our simulation scheme.
+This way to construct the simulated time series ensures that the test function used in the different scenarios is always the same, which unveils more easily the asymptotic behaviour of the prediction methods.

-We test our proposed methodology (ARH-RKHS) against four prediction methods in the field.
-As simple baseline approaches we consider: the (historic) mean of the process $\widehat Z_ {n + 1| n} = \hat \mu $, and the predictor by persistence $\widehat Z_ {n + 1|n} = Z_{n}$.
+\paragraph{Competitors} From a pointwise prediction point of view, we test our proposed methodology (ARH-RKHS) against four prediction methods.
+As simple baseline approaches, we consider the (historic) mean of the process $\widehat Z_ {n + 1| n} = \hat \mu $ ('Mean') and the predictor by persistence $\widehat Z_ {n + 1|n} = Z_{n}$ ('Persistence').
 These naive predictors are associated to two limit cases of the ARH, that is, when the operator norm of $\Psi$ is close to zero and one, respectively.
-As functional predictors we use the FAR estimation based in functional principal components (FPCA-FAR) as proposed in \cite{bosq2000linear} and implemented in the \texttt{R}-package \texttt{`far'} \cite{julien2015package} and the Functional Partial Least Square Regression (FPLSR) \cite{delaigle2012methodology} already implemented in the \texttt{R}-package \texttt{`ftsa'} \cite{hyndman2020package}.
+As functional predictors, we use the FAR estimation based on functional principal components ('FAR') as proposed in \citep{bosq2000linear} and implemented in the \texttt{R}-package \texttt{`far'} \citep{julien2015package} and the Functional Partial Least Square Regression ('FPLSR') \citep{delaigle2012methodology} already implemented in the \texttt{R}-package \texttt{`ftsa'} \citep{hyndman2020package}.
+From a predictive band point of view, three alternative methods are used to compare against our entropy procedure of functional predictive confidence bands, hereafter (\texttt{fpcb}).
+We consider the $L_2$ distance and two depth measures that allow us to construct simultaneous confidence bands for a functional data set: the modified band depth (MBD) \citep{lopez2009concept} and the random projection depth (RPD) \citep{cuevas2007robust}, already implemented in the \texttt{R}-packages \texttt{`depthTools'} \citep{lopez2013depthtools} and \texttt{`fda-usc'} \citep{febrero2013package} respectively.
+We also construct simultaneous bands using Gaussian Process (GP) as a baseline benchmark.
+Our proposal is implemented in the \texttt{R}-package \texttt{`fpcb'} \citep{fpcb}.